-Szpitalna 1 is a real club with an amazing sound system, great events with the acclaimed underground artists every week.
-It’s just a good club with underground music, where all clubbers can feel comfortable and can party safe in good atmosphere.
-Szpitalna’s goal is not to focus on the ‘big names’ - we believe that each artist who plays there is a great person who is in love with music and willing to play for other people, and doing it in a good way in terms of quality.
+Szpitalna 1 is a real club with an amazing sound system and great events with acclaimed underground artists every week.
+All clubbers can feel comfortable there and can party safe in good atmosphere.
+Szpitalna’s goal is not to focus on “big names”, for we believe that each artist who is in love with music, is willing to play for other people, and is doing it in a good way in terms of quality, is a great person.

 What is so great about Unsound festival?

-What I love the most about this festival is that in one week time one can listen to a whole lot of amazing artists.
-Some of them are not well-known, which is amazing.
-You can go to the concert without knowing the artist and discover something new.
-It’s your own moment when you stand, listen and think: “how could it happen that I haven’t heard her/his music before?!”.
-What’s more, every year many people from all over the world arrive to Kraków, creating an incredible cultural atmosphere.
+What I love the most about this festival is that in one week time one can listen to a whole lot of amazing artists, not well-known in particular.
+You can go to a concert without knowing the artist and discover something new.
+It’s your own moment when you stand, listen, and think: “How could it happen that I haven’t heard their music before?!”.
+What’s more, every year many people from all over the world arrive in Kraków, creating an incredible cultural atmosphere.